pmachata/dwgrep/doc/syntax.rst

 	4
 	3

+The new bindings are introduced into the most enclosing scope.
 The following constructs comprise a scope:

 - Any sub-expression context has a scope of its own::